 Hey, hey, HEY!!
 It’s 2017, and time for a seriously cool suit.
 Swimsuit, that is.
 There’s been a resurgence of one-piece suits in the last few years, and this new crop is not just for Mama (or Grandmama).
-These one-pieces have been completely reinvented, and many 20-somethings are rocking the one-piece over a bikini.
+These one-pieces have been completely reinvented, and more of us are making one-pieces our swimwear of choice.

 (All of our past swim guides can be found here.)

 There’s nothing basic about these amazing suits.
 One-pieces have never felt so fresh, so sexy.

 A few years back, I had a reader leave a comment that she swore by monokinis.
 She was one of the lucky ones who had managed to get rid of her post-baby belly…but her extra tummy skin hadn’t gotten the memo.
 Her solution?
 Monokini.
 Immediately, several other readers jumped in saying they swore by monokinis for the same reason.
 And now the monokini (or more accurately, cut-out suits) are seriously on-trend, so there’s a ton to choose from.

 The King (or Queen as the case may be) of post-partum pooch hiding (and body-flattering in general) is the ruched suit.
 V. old Hollywood.